 So you've tried communicating directly with the organisation but they've just had you running around in circles.
 It's time to escalate the complaint with an official complaint handling body.

-The Victorian Ombudsman's Office (new window) is a great place to start.
+The Victorian Ombudsman's Office is a great place to start.
 If they can't help you directly with your complaint, they should be able to point you towards the most appropriate complaint-handling body.

-Here are links to some organisations that handle specific kinds of complaints (all links open in a new window):
+Here are links to some organisations that handle specific kinds of complaints:

 - Financial Ombudsman Service (includes banking, credit unions and insurance)

 - Australian Competition and Consumer Commission

 - Victorian Equal Opportunity and Human Rights Commission

 - Human Rights and Equal Opportunity Commission